eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-12_fixing-profile-query-due-to-api-change-in-steemit.md

 - - -

-This page is synchronized from the post: [Fixing Profile Query due to API Change in SteemIt](https://steemit.com/@justyy/fixing-profile-query-due-to-api-change-in-steemit)
+This page is synchronized from the post: ['Fixing Profile Query due to API Change in SteemIt'](https://steemit.com/@justyy/fixing-profile-query-due-to-api-change-in-steemit)